 The story revolves around goofball medical student Alex (Thomas Soliveres), who's forced by his parents to work in a summer camp instead of spending holidays with his friends.
 The catch is that this particular camp caters to the 65-and-above set, with Alex and fellow counselors Toure (Issa Doumbia) and Blanche (Barbara Bolotner) taking charge of a dozen or so elderly campers who can be as misbehaved as your average bunk-load of teenage brats.
 (The film's French title translates to Dirty Kids).

 After one day on the job Alex has already had enough, so it doesn't take a master's degree in narrative theory to imagine that he'll ultimately warm up to these crazy old coots, and even prefer them to all the shallow people his own age.
-But before that happens, lots of mayhem will ensue, with the campers losing their dentures or losing their bowels, though not quite losing their minds — the film seems to poke fun at every senior condition except Alzheimer's — as they give their favorite curly haired counselor a run for his money.
+But before that happens, lots of mayhem will ensue, with the campers losing their dentures or losing control of their bowels, though not quite losing their minds — the film seems to poke fun at every senior condition except Alzheimer's — as they give their favorite curly haired counselor a run for his money.